Flying with Your Dog: Tips and Tricks

 Make sure you account for the weather when flying with your pup.
 In winter, fly during daylight hours to keep them as comfortable and warm as possible, especially if they are in the cargo hold.
 Cold temperatures during dusk and evening flights can harm your dog’s health.
 Try to take early morning or late evening flights for summertime travel to avoid extremely hot cargo holds.
 Then, your dog is not exposed to more heat and hot temperatures than necessary.

-Fly safe with a pet insurance plan.
+Make flying with your dog safe with a pet insurance plan.

 Consider these tips for a safe flight and smooth journey with your dog.
 For the ultimate protection for your four-legged companion, purchase a pet insurance plan that will provide coverage for your pup in case of an unexpected illness or emergency.
 You can worry about what’s most important — your furkid — and let the pet insurance provider take care of the bills.